Health & Safety at Work

 - facilitate recognition of a recurrence, relapse or aggravation of the initial injury in the future.

-A: The Quebec Regulation respecting occupational health and safety sets standards for the minimum obligatory temperature to be respected in our establishments, taking into account the nature of work being carried out.
+The Quebec Regulation respecting occupational health and safety sets standards for the minimum obligatory temperature to be respected in our establishments, taking into account the nature of work being carried out.
 These standards require a minimum ambient temperature of 20 degrees Celsius in situations involving mental work.
 This is reduced to 16 degrees Celsius for work carried out, for example, in a gymnasium.
 The basic formula is simple: the more our work requires us to move, the more the minimal temperature to be respected is reduced.